Temporary Nursery and Preschool wellness policy:

 The developments in the last few months have also given us reason to take a serious look at our child health and safety policies.
 We want you to know that your child’s safety is our deep concern.
 We are always looking at ways to improve life in KidzTown both spiritually and physically, and we need your cooperation to achieve positive results.

-Continually seeking the guidance of the Lord in the life of our church, we would like to resume offering nursery services during 11:00 Sunday worship and Wednesday night Bible study.
+Continually seeking the guidance of the Lord in the life of our church, we would like to resume offering KidzTown activities during 11:00 Sunday worship and Wednesday night Bible study.
 We will also re-launch our Sunday School program on May 2, 2021.
-In order to do that we are implementing some important changes in how we care for babies, toddlers and preschoolers.
+In order to do that we are implementing some important changes in how we care for babies and kids.
 Please understand that these new policies are not meant to be a burden to you, but rather to be assured that we are taking every reasonable measure to ensure the safety of our volunteers and the children in our care.

 Please review the new Nursery and Preschool volunteer and parent responsibilities prior to dropping children off in KidzTown.
 The same measures will be taken for older children.
 If you have any questions please do not hesitate to reach out to us.